ainimarie/putiikki/README.md

 - doesn't include real logins or signups
 - SQLite for database

-### lisäkehitys suomeksi
+## To be done

-- superkäyttäjä joka voi lisätä palkintoja
+- Change database to something else
-- näkymä siihen, miten työtehtävä etenee
+- Separate API completely
-- söpö kartta johonkin isoon palkintoon ヽ(✿ﾟ▽ﾟ)ノ
+- Gamifying ヽ(✿ﾟ▽ﾟ)ノ